AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

 -   Example 2: For /M604/guopei\_mp4/ZYJY2017BJGL0101/2-1\_g.mp4, the extension is .mp4.
 -   Example 3: For /tarball/foo.tar.bz2, the extension is .tar.bz2.

-Details about this function:
+The following table describes the details about this function.

 |Item|Description|
 |----|-----------|
 |Syntax|req\_uri\_ext\(\[pattern\]\)|
-|Parameters|pattern: compared with the match conditions.
+|Parameter|pattern: compared with the match conditions.
 The following match types are supported:-   Brute-force algorithm: compares the values based on a brute-force algorithm.
 This is the default match type.
 -   Regular expression: compares the values based on a regular expression. |
-|Examples|```
+|Example|```
 # req_uri_ext
 ext = req_uri_ext()
 say(concat('req_uri_ext: ', ext, ' ', len(ext)))